Frame park

 To get a bit technical, the natural depletion of a formation of thick shale rock restricts rain and snowmelt from flowing through the ground and recharging the water supply, virtually diminishing the fresh water supply.
 When the water levels in this deep aquifer decrease, levels of natural contaminants increase (radium, arsenic, iron, etc.).
 The city needs to combat against this contaminant increase to provide clean water for the area.
 The secondary source of water in the Waukesha area is shallow groundwater wells.
 While these always seem like a smart source for water, installing too many of these wells in city limits can cause permanent environmental impacts on brooks, streams, and wildlife habitats, meaning this is also not a viable option.

 To sum Waukesha’s water situation up for you, current groundwater supply does not comply with safe drinking water standards, and is environmentally unsustainable.
 Receiving water from the great lakes were deemed the best option for long-term, dependable, and sustainable water supply to the city of Waukesha.
-The plan is to gear Waukesha up with Lake Michigan water, projected to be completed by 2023, providing homeowners and businessowners alike with the suitable water you deserve.
+The plan is to gear Waukesha up with Lake Michigan water, projected to be completed by 2023, providing homeowners and business owners alike with the suitable water you deserve.

 For more details on Waukesha, and this change, visit the Great Water Alliance FAQ section.